GetPageSpeed/nginx-extras-docs/docs/lua/limit-traffic.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-limit-traffic [v0.7](https://github.com/openresty/lua-resty-limit-traffic/releases/tag/v0.07){target=_blank} released on Jul 06 2020.
+This document describes lua-resty-limit-traffic [v0.8](https://github.com/openresty/lua-resty-limit-traffic/releases/tag/v0.08){target=_blank} released on Dec 10 2021.

 <hr />